KczBen/vef2-2025-e/topics.md

 * Debugging is hard.
 Really hard.

 The console in your browser doesn't tell you *Anything*.
 Get used to seeing the ominuous error message `Unreachable executed`.
 Something went wrong... but what?
-Even if you can figure it out with breakpoints, your function names are stripped from the WASM module.
-You can try using source mappings, but the compiler doesn't always output it even when you tell it to.
 Good luck!

 * Testing is fragile.